-The Academy's total noncurrent liabilities decreased \$275,316.
-The primary reason for the decrease was the regularly scheduled principal payments offset with the issuance of loans payable.
+The Academy's total noncurrent liabilities decreased \$1,037,820.
+The primary reason for the decrease was the regularly scheduled principal payments and forgiveness of the outstanding loans payable.

-Additional information on the Academy's long-term debt can be found in Note 3D starting on page 45 of this report.
+Additional information on the Academy's long-term debt can be found in Note 3D starting on page 47 of this report.